lrvick/hyve/README.md

 hyve.feeds.foursquare.client_secret = 'your_application_client_secret'
 ```

-Flickr will work without authentication, however 'views' is not returned
+Flickr will work without authentication, however the 'views' statistic is not returned
 without auth.
 Without 'views' the 'weight' metric will be set to 0.

 To get 'views' in Flickr you must specify an API key like so: